Brendan Rodgers Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have the second-ranked team ERA across all league pitching staffs (3.72).
+- The Blue Jays have a 3.74 team ERA that ranks second among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 163 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to give up 165 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In his most recent time out on Saturday, the left-hander threw five innings against the Cleveland Guardians, allowing two earned runs while surrendering four hits.
+- Kikuchi aims for his 10th victory when he makes the start for the Blue Jays, his 27th of the season.
+He is 9-4 with a 3.63 ERA and 146 strikeouts in 139 2/3 innings pitched.

-- The 36-year-old has a 2.25 ERA and 7.5 strikeouts per nine innings in five games this season, while giving up a batting average of .211 to opposing hitters.
+- His last time out was on Sunday against the Cleveland Guardians, when the left-hander went six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.